 In sub-Saharan Africa, hundreds of millions of people (about 65 percent of the population) live in communities that lack access to electricity.
 As a key enabler of economic development, the lack of energy access stymies broader efforts to grow local wealth and improve quality of life.
 Understandably, to address this…

-Kelly is a Manager with RMI’s Sustainable Energy for Economic Development program.
+Kelly is a Manager with RMI’s Africa Energy program.
 In this role he leads off-grid energy planning for governments in sub-Saharan Africa in close coordination with development partners and private sector solar home system and minigrid companies.
 Kelly has also worked on consumer mobile applications as a strategy for reducing traffic congestion and energy use in RMI’s Transportation practice.

 Prior to joining RMI’s Research & Collaboration program, Kelly was the COO at Bandwagon, a taxi-sharing software startup based in New York City.
 While at Bandwagon, Kelly led business development and operations.
 With the CEO, he secured over $1MM in grant funding from NYSERDA and Verizon Communications.
 Kelly has also worked as a wilderness instructor for the National Outdoor Leadership School and other wilderness education programs, leading expeditions in Alaska and the Canadian Arctic.